Zea mays (Nitrogen Fixing Corn)

 Image of Ear of Giant White Nitrogen Fixing Corn

-Ear of Giant White Nitrogen Fixing Corn
+Giant White Nitrogen Fixing Corn

 Grown at Hilo, Hawai`i